Chopium/JS-Scroll-Animation/README.md

 - Preloads images to prevent flickering during animation
 - Debounces scroll events to improve performance
 - Supports subscribing and unsubscribing image elements
+- Includes a python script to generate an image sequence from a video file.

 ## Installation